 Program Development Toolbox

-All externally developed programs are required to develop programs that respect the standards established by the CFPC and RCPSC.
-These standards may be requirements to include in the application for credit, while others are requirements of the planning committee during the designated approval cycle.
+All programs are required to develop programs that align with the administrative, educational and ethical standards established by the CFPC and RCPSC.
+These standards may guide program development and used to complete the application for credit, while other standards will ensure the ongoing accreditation of he program during the designated approval cycle.

 Please review the guidelines and resources below to support the development of your program.